-Find out everything you need to know about obtaining a car accident settlement for a child.
+Find out everything you need to know about obtaining a car accident settlement for a minor child.

 Potential Recoverable Damages